Sejm and Senate Complex

-Sejm and Senate Complex (Kompleks budynków Sejmu Rzeczypospolitej Polskiej) are a complex of buildings located in central Warsaw, which house the bicameral Polish parliament – the Sejm and Senate of Poland.
+The Sejm and Senate Complex (Kompleks budynków Sejmu Rzeczypospolitej Polskiej) is a complex of buildings located in central Warsaw, which house the bicameral Polish parliament – the Sejm and Senate of Poland.

 The construction of the complex began after Poland regained its independence in 1918.
 The expansion of the complex continues to the modern-day, with a new building under construction since 2014.
 All of the buildings part of the complex are managed by the Chancellery of Sejm.